-- 1. Master key (2)
+- Master kev (2)

-- 2. Mechanical key (inside the key) (2)
+- Mechanical key (inside the key) (2)

-- 3. Key number plate (1)
+- Key number plate (1)

 INTELLIGENT KEY SYSTEM

 Your vehicle can only be driven with the Intelligent Keys which are registered to your vehicle's Intelligent Key system components and NISSAN Vehicle Immobilizer System components.
 As many as 4 Intelligent Keys can be registered and used with one vehicle.
 The new keys must be registered by a NISSAN dealer prior to use with the Intelligent Key system and NISSAN Vehicle Immobilizer System of your vehicle.
 Since the registration process requires erasing all memory in the Intelligent Key components when registering new keys, be sure to take all Intelligent Keys that you have to the NISSAN dealer.